-Trump cancels trip to CDC amid coronavirus outbreak
+Trump signs $8.3B coronavirus spending bill: 'It’s an unforeseen problem'

+Trump also said he did not think Americans were too worried about the potential effects of the coronavirus.

+"I don't think they're panicking," Trump said at the bill signing.
+"It'll go away."

-President Trump canceled his planned Friday trip to the Centers for Disease Control and Prevention (CDC) in Atlanta, with the White House saying that the president does not want to interfere with the agency's work to fight the novel coronavirus.
+Earlier, the White House said the president had canceled a planned trip Friday to the Centers for Disease Control and Prevention (CDC) in Atlanta, with the White House saying that the president does not want to interfere with the agency's work to fight the novel coronavirus.

-Trump was planning to visit the CDC during his trip to Tennessee to tour the damage from multiple tornadoes that hit the state earlier this week.

-"The President is no longer traveling to Atlanta today," a White House official said in a statement.
-"The CDC has been proactive and prepared since the very beginning and the President does not want to interfere with the CDC’s mission to protect the health and welfare of their people and the agency."
+But speaking to reporters, Trump said he still may go the CDC, saying the visit was canceled because of concerns someone at CDC may have been infected.
+Tests, though, have since come back negative, he said.
+By Friday morning, the trip to Atlanta had been added back to the president's schedule.

+"They had one person who was potentially infected ...
+Because of the one person, at a high level," Trump said.

 TRUMP TO SIGN $8.3B CORONAVIRUS FUNDING BILL FRIDAY, PENCE SAYS

-Vice President Mike Pence announced Thursday that Trump was expected to sign an $8.3 billion spending bill to fund the fight against the coronavirus on Friday.
+Vice President Mike Pence announced Thursday that Trump would sign the $8.3 billion spending bill to fund the fight against the coronavirus on Friday.
 The legislation passed overwhelmingly in both the House of Representatives and the Senate in a rare show of bipartisanship in a very polarized Congress.

 The vice president said the efforts by health officials and lawmakers represented the “very best of D.C. coming together, putting the health and wellbeing of the American people first and making nearly $8 billion available not only to federal agencies but to state and local efforts as we confront coronavirus.”